 Our Biggest Accomplishments

-- We are the nation’s largest text-based crisis service, with over 27,000 trained Crisis Counselors in the U.S. having exchanged over 140 million text messages with people in crisis since our August 2013 launch.
+- We are the nation’s largest text-based crisis service, with over 27,000 trained Crisis Counselors in the U.S. having more than 4 million conversations with people in crisis since our August 2013 launch.

 - We’ve done our research.
 Our rigorous training is informed by the American Foundation for Suicide Prevention and the American Association of Suicidology, and our Clinical Advisory Board.

 - Humblebrag, but we recently received an award from the Skoll Foundation for our innovations in the mental health and technology space.